flimflam-austin/hugo-cms-test/content/quick_reads/20180315-2018-03-15-7000-killed/index.md

 colorpaletteclassname: '--light-green'
 cards:
   - order: 0
+    useCheckmark: false
     body: >-
       # 7,000

-      * **Tuesday:**A Avaaz, an advocacy group, placed 7,000 pairs of shoes on U.S. Capitol lawn to symbolize the **7,000 children killed by gun violence** since the 2012 Newtown school shooting.
+      * **Tuesday:**A Avaaz, an advocacy group, placed 7,000 pairs of shoes on U.S. Capitol lawn to symbolize the**7,000 children killed by gun violence** since the 2012 Newtown school shooting.

       * **Wednesday:** StudentsA nationwide staged a protest to mark 1 month